-Summaries of all the stories, parables and inspiration I have included in the inspiration section.
+Inspiration Home Page contains summaries of all the stories, parables and inspiration I have included in the inspiration section.
 Yes, there are quite a few!
+Some of them have changed my life for the better.
 Enjoy.

 “How would you like to raise 3 million dollars, 3 days from now, in just 3 hours and give the money to the people of Barrie?”
 There was nothing by silence in the room.
 Finally someone said, “Templeton, you’re crazy.
 There is absolutely no way we could raise 3 million dollars, in 3 hours, 3 days from now!”
 Bob said, “Wait an minute.
 I didn’t ask you if we could or even if we should.
 I just asked you if you would like to.”
 Bob Templeton was wise; he was appealing to the charitable side of their nature.
 It was important for those present to openly admit that this was something they wanted to do.
 Bob Templeton knew that his new idea could show anyone how to accomplish anything they wanted by working with the law.